 Investors in securitisations include various financial institutions and private funds.
 There is no law specifically prohibiting or limiting investment in securitisation products by any type of entity.

 As loan receivables are a major type of asset being securitised in Hong Kong, they will be used as an example for the purpose of this section.
-As discussed above, the sale of the receivables in a securitisation will be effected by way of an assignment and through a sale agreement.
+As discussed above, the assignment of receivables in a securitisation is usually effected in the form of a sale agreement signed by the originator and the issuer, setting out the terms of the assignment and the receivables (and the security rights attached or relating thereto, if any) that are the assigned assets.

 The principal subject matters in a sale agreement include the following:

 Typical warranties made by the originator include its capacity and corporate authority to enter into the sale transaction.
-The originator will also provide warranties as to its legal title to the subject receivables and the compliance with any eligibility criteria relating to the nature or quality of the receivables.
-In some transactions, the issuer may also provide warranties in respect of its capacity and corporate authorities.
+The originator will also provide warranties as to its legal title to the subject receivables and its compliance with any eligibility criteria relating to the nature or quality of the receivables, including that the originator is not subject to any winding-up, dissolution or bankruptcy proceedings or equivalent actions, and that there are no circumstances or legal grounds in which the obligations of the seller can be set aside.

-Perfection requirements and provisions vary depending on the type of the assets over which security is created.
-In the case of a legal assignment of loan receivables, for example, notice must be given to the original obligor under the loans in respect of such assignment so that the issuer may take actions directly against the obligor in the event of a default by the obligor under the loan document.
+Perfection requirements and provisions vary depending on the type of the assets over which security is created and the place of incorporation of the security providers.
+In the case of a legal assignment of loan receivables, for example, notice must be given to the original obligor under the loans in respect of such assignment, so that the issuer may take actions directly against the obligor in the event of a default by the obligor under the loan document.

 The principal covenants provided by the originator to the issuer are usually set forth in the receivables sale agreement.
 Typical covenants include that the originator: